clr2of8/VBAstomp/README.md

 # Example VBA Stomped Documents Repository

 A repository of example VBA stomped documents.
 For more information about VBA Stomping, see [vbastomp.com](https://vbastomp.com).
+These are non-malicious documents and the macro is a simple message box popup.

 You must open the file that matches your office version to see the desired effect of VBA stomping.